On the coercivity condition in the learning of interacting particle systems: Introduction

-Positive definite kernels play an increasingly prominent role in many applications, in particular in statistical learning with reproducing kernel Hilbert space \cite{cucker2002mathematical}.
-Our results provides a new class of strictly positive definite integral kernels arising from interaction particles systems, which have potential use in sampling and kernel based-learning.
-Also, we introduced a technique for proving strict positive definiteness based on M\"untz type theorems, and this technique may be used to establish strict positive definiteness of general integral kernels in learning problems.
+Positive definite kernels play an increasingly prominent role in many applications, in particular in statistical learning with reproducing kernel Hilbert space (RKHS) \cite{cucker2002mathematical,yang2017randomized}.
+Our results provides a new class of strictly positive definite integral kernels, which have a potential use in sampling and kernel-based learning.
+Also, our technique can be used to establish strict positive definiteness of general integral kernels in learning problems.

-The organization of the paper is as follows: in Section \ref{sec:existStationary}, we prove that the system of pairwise differences $(\br_{12}^t,\br_{13}^t,\ldots,\br_{1N}^t)\in \R^{d(N-1)}$ has a stationary density, and we prove in Section \ref{sec:convSD} that the system converges to the stationary density at a polynomial rate in time.
+The organization of the paper is as follows: in Section \ref{sec:existStationary}, we prove that the system of relative positions $(\br_{12}^t,\br_{13}^t,\ldots,\br_{1N}^t)\in \R^{d(N-1)}$ has a stationary density, and we prove in Section \ref{sec:convSD} that the system converges to the stationary density at a polynomial rate in time.
 In Section \ref{sec:PD_inv} we show that the coercivity condition holds true at the stationary density by showing that the related integral kernels are strictly positive definite.
 In Section \ref{sec:coercivityMean} we show that the coercivity condition holds true for non-equilibrium systems, under additional restriction on the hypothesis space.
-We list in Section \ref{sec:append} the preliminary theory on positive definite kernels.
+We list in Appendix \ref{sec:append} the preliminary theory on positive definite kernels.